 This Lion’s Mane supplement from Double Woods is a great affordable option.
 It provides a 4-month supply for under 20 dollars.
 It is also gluten-free, soy-free, non-GMO, and vegan.

 It’s manufactured in the USA, where it is tested for potency using high-quality ingredients.
 And if you don’t enjoy the product, Double Woods promises a money-back guarantee, which shows they’re confident in their supplement.

 Four Sigmatic’s Think Organic Coffee with Lion’s Mane and Chaga is one of the most popular lion’s mane supplements on the market.
-It also comes in powder form, but they have convenient travel packets.
+It also comes in powder form, and they have convenient travel packets.

 What’s different about this product is that it’s actually a replacement for coffee, but with much less caffeine.
 It has 50mg of caffeine compared to a cup of coffee which has ~125mg.
 So it can help you wean off of your caffeine addiction, while getting all of the benefits of Lion’s Mane, including supporting mental focus and clarity.

 Four Sigmatic is vegan, gluten-free, and made in the USA.